ENEE467/Getting_Started/source/Lab7.rst

 .. note::

-   If the camera frame is positioned or oriented incorrectly, reset the measurements and perform the calibration again.
+   If the camera and marker frames are positioned incorrectly, reset the measurements and perform the calibration again.
 There must be a significant variation between the end-effector poses while capturing measurements.